alyssavanerelli/grahami/README.md

 _to run this loop on just one file, run `sbatch pilon_loop.sh "[scaffold name]"`_

 ## run the pilon loop
-This file will run `pilon_loop.sh` on each scaffold
+- This file will run `pilon_loop.sh` on each scaffold
+- Will need to submit this job for each 500 line scaffold file (and smaller 100 line files)

 <details><summary>run_loop.sh</summary>
 <p>